Student Classroom Conduct Policy

 "Faculty shall have the right to eject, for a specified period of time, a student whose conduct is disorderly, disruptive or obstructive (shouting or making bothersome noises, speaking out of turn repeatedly or otherwise disrupting the orderly classroom process).
 In such cases, faculty must inform the Dean, in writing, of the reasons why the student was required to leave the class.
 Such a student shall have the right to appeal this decision to the Dean."

-Should you need assistance in interpreting or applying any of the foregoing, in devising a creative solution to a pernicious problem, or in determining how best to implement a course of action, please consult Shona.
+Should you need assistance in interpreting or applying any of the foregoing, in devising a creative solution to a persistent problem, or in determining how best to implement a course of action, please consult Shona.